vmelnych/odoo_docker/README.md

 ## Description
 I created this project because the installation and upgrade of Odoo is kind of complex for beginners, and especially complicated if you want to run/test other Odoo versions simultaneously.
 This might be a great repository for freelance developers who need to support (develop for) various versions at the same time.
-You may need this repo to compile your own containers nightly builds of Odoo (https://nightly.odoo.com/): https://github.com/vmelnych/odoo_docker_build
+You may need this repo to compile your own containers from nightly builds of Odoo (https://nightly.odoo.com/): https://github.com/vmelnych/odoo_docker_build

 ## Environment